-Photographs from Mark Ruwedel’s series We All Loved Ruscha (15 Apts.) will be on view in Mapping Space: Recent Acquisitions in Focus at the J. Paul Getty Museum in Los Angeles, CA, from February 26 - July 14, 2019.
-The exhibition showcases work by five international photographers who take unique, modern approaches to landscape photography: Uta Barth, Robert Kinmont, Richard Long, Wang Jinsong and Ruwedel.
+Photographs from Mark Ruwedel’s series We All Loved Ruscha (15 Apts.) were on view in Mapping Space: Recent Acquisitions in Focus at the J. Paul Getty Museum in Los Angeles, CA, from February 26 - July 14, 2019.
+The exhibition showcased work by five international photographers who take unique, modern approaches to landscape photography: Uta Barth, Robert Kinmont, Richard Long, Wang Jinsong and Ruwedel.
 For more information, please visit the Getty museum website.

-Mark Ruwedel is on the shortlist for the 2019 Deutsche Börse Photography Foundation Prize for his current solo exhibition at the Tate Modern, London.
-An exhibition of the selected finalists’ projects will be on view at The Photographers' Gallery (UK) from March 8 – June 2, 2019, with the winner announced on May 16, 2019.
+Mark Ruwedel was shortlisted for the 2019 Deutsche Börse Photography Foundation Prize for his solo exhibition at the Tate Modern, London in 2018.
+An exhibition of the selected finalists’ projects was on view at The Photographers' Gallery (UK) from March 8 – June 2, 2019.
 The other shortlisted artists are Laia Abril, Susan Meiselas and Arwed Messmer.
 For more information please visit the Deutsche Börse website.

 Mark Ruwedel’s series Ouarzazate was on view at Musée d'Art et de Culture in Marrakech, Morrocco, from November 3 – December 31, 2018.
 The exhibition featured photographs taken during an artist residency in 2014 and 2016 in the historic desert town and popular filmmaking location of Ouarzazate, Morocco.
 For more information, please visit the Musée MACMA website.